open-telemetry/semantic-conventions/docs/messaging/messaging-metrics.md

 - Use a domain-specific attribute
 - Set `error.type` to capture all errors, regardless of whether they are defined within the domain-specific set or not.

-**[3]:** Semantic conventions for individual messaging systems SHOULD document whether `messaging.consumer.group.name` is applicable and what it means in the context of that system.
+**[3] `messaging.consumer.group.name`:** Semantic conventions for individual messaging systems SHOULD document whether `messaging.consumer.group.name` is applicable and what it means in the context of that system.

-**[4]:** Destination name SHOULD uniquely identify a specific queue, topic or other entity within the broker.
+**[4] `messaging.destination.name`:** Destination name SHOULD uniquely identify a specific queue, topic or other entity within the broker.
 If the broker doesn't have such notion, the destination name SHOULD uniquely identify the broker.

 **[5]:** if and only if `messaging.destination.name` is known to have low cardinality.
 Otherwise, `messaging.destination.template` MAY be populated.

-**[6]:** Semantic conventions for individual messaging systems SHOULD document whether `messaging.destination.subscription.name` is applicable and what it means in the context of that system.
+**[6] `messaging.destination.subscription.name`:** Semantic conventions for individual messaging systems SHOULD document whether `messaging.destination.subscription.name` is applicable and what it means in the context of that system.

-**[7]:** Destination names could be constructed from templates.
+**[7] `messaging.destination.template`:** Destination names could be constructed from templates.
 An example would be a destination name involving a user name or product id.
 Although the destination name in this case is of high cardinality, the underlying template is of low cardinality and can be effectively used for grouping and aggregation.

-**[8]:** If a custom value is used, it MUST be of low cardinality.
+**[8] `messaging.operation.type`:** If a custom value is used, it MUST be of low cardinality.

-**[9]:** Server domain name of the broker if available without reverse DNS lookup; otherwise, IP address or Unix domain socket name.
+**[9] `server.address`:** Server domain name of the broker if available without reverse DNS lookup; otherwise, IP address or Unix domain socket name.

-**[10]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.
+**[10] `server.port`:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.

 `error.type` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.